UofU-Cryosphere/git-intro/README.md

 You will therefore need to install Git to your personal machine.
 There are various ways to do this, but [this website](https://www.atlassian.com/git/tutorials/install-git) has a nice walk-through for each system.
 For MacOS, unless you are familiar with the other methods, I would recommend sticking with the *Git for Mac Installer* method.
-For Windows users, I would recommend using the *Git for WIndows stand-alone installer* option.
+For Windows users, I would recommend using the *Git for Windows stand-alone installer* option.
 Make sure the option to install *Git Bash* is also selected (although I believe the default is to install *Git Bash* along with Git Command and Git GUI).
 You can use any of the three you wish, but in the training we assume the use of *Git Bash*.
 Also for Windows, after installing Git (and Git Bash if you chose to do so), you can verify it succeeded by opening a Bash (or Command Prompt) terminal and running: